dpgaspar/Flask-AppBuilder/docs/rest_api.rst

 +-----------------------------+-------------------------------------------------------+-----------------+--------+

 For each ``ModelRestApi`` you will get 5 CRUD endpoints and an extra information method.
+All created CRUD endpoints have their OpenAPI spec accessible on ``/api/<version>/_openapi``, each class is tagged so the CRUD endpoints get nicely grouped when using Swagger UI.
+Notice that ``ModelRestApi`` will generate a complete OpenAPI schema models for you data, so you can get free documentation for you API's.
 Let's dive into a simple example using the quickhowto.
 The quickhowto example as a Contact's Model and a Group Model, so each Contact belongs to a Group.

 First let's define a CRUD REST Api for our Group model resource::